 Where Do You Get the Stem Cells for Asthma?

 We obtain stem cells from the patient’s own fat.
 We use a special syringe system and liposuction about 2 tablespoons of fat under local anesthesia.
 The cells are processed in our office in about 2 hours.
 We then give the cells back to the patient both by IV and inhaled.
 We use a hand-held nebulizer for inhalation therapy.
 The entire process takes about 3-4 hours.
 You will leave with a bandage over the site where the fat is taken.
 Even very slender people typically have enough fat for the harvest process.

-Who Is a Good Candidate for Stem Cells for Asthma?
+Who is a Good Candidate for Stem Cell Therapy for Asthma?

 Recovery is typically very easy.
 There is some mild bruising and swelling at the site the fat is removed.
 This can last for 1-2 weeks.
 Most patients receive a minor pain reliever for post-op pain, but it is usually unnecessary.
 The process of giving back the cells may have some bruising at the IV site, but otherwise, no recovery is necessary.

 Contact Innovations Medical for Stem Cell Therapy for Asthma

 Innovations Medical performs stem cell procedures at our Dallas and Fort Worth practice locations.